-As a major pain point in my life, I wanted to create a quick and simple app that would split the distance between two locations and suggest great places to hangout around that area.
+It was a major pain point in my life.
+I wanted to create a quick and simple app that would split the distance between two locations and suggest great places to hangout around that area.
 After asking around a bit and getting a lot of interest, I decided to open it up a bit into a full fledged web app.

 First, I made sure that nothing like this existed.
-There are similar tools out there, but none of them had the simplicity and speed that I considered essential to the project.
+There are similar tools out there, but none of them had the simplicity and speed that I considered essential to the concept.

 Next, I started iterating on the interface.
 After a few iterations on design, I realized that I should probably figure out how to make this all work before getting too far down that road.
-Wielding jQuery and Google Maps API, which I learned while making this, I cobbled together a working prototype and refined the UI from there.
+I was by no means a front-end developer, but by wielding jQuery and Google Maps API, I cobbled together a working prototype and refined the UI from there.

 You can check it out live